 First, our hero was pretty drunk.

 Second, communion with the Supreme Being is supposed to bring sobriety, and remove the obsession to drink.
 Bill drank the next day to fight off a hangover, and was passed out before 6pm when Lois got home from work.
 Drinking continued for about two more weeks.

 Third, Bill’s “hot flash,” as he sometimes called it, was not “…the result of these steps…” (BB, p.
 60) He hadn’t done anything other than listen to a guy talk about what he had done.
 That isn’t a great pitch for doing the Steps.
 The locale of the Grand Miracle needed to be changed, and it was.
 Bill tells us of his initial reaction to the “experience.”
 Surprisingly perhaps, it was not Holy Shit, the Creator came to my room!!!!!
 How cool is that??!!

 Instead, in Alcoholics Anonymous Comes of Age, he declares to himself: “You are hallucinating.”
 In the Big Book, he tells us he was “alarmed,” (p.
 13) and wondered if he was “still sane.” (p.
 13) It’s pretty clear that the Grand Poobah himself viewed the life-saving events as likely to have been purely imaginary, possibly stemming from a mind that had cracked.

 We have one other possibility offered to us by the inimitable Toronto Joe: Maybe he just made it all up!

 Bob K. is the co-founder of the Whitby Freethinkers Group just east of Toronto, now 6 years old.
 He is the author of Key Players in AA History, published in 2015.
-Two more books are in the works – The Road To AA: 1620-1935 and The Secret Diaries of Bill W, a book which looks to be an intriguing biographical fiction.
+At least one more book is in the works – The Secret Diaries of Bill W – a book which looks to be an intriguing biographical fiction.
 Bob recently celebrated 28 years of sobriety.